Cobraer/Cobraer/README.md

 - 🐳 DevOps enthusiast experienced with **Docker** and **Kubernetes**
 - 🐧 Linux/Ubuntu proficient for development and deployment
-- 📈 Currently exploring advanced backend architectures and cloud technologies -👯 I’m looking to collaborate on Full Stack real world Projects.
+- 📈 Currently exploring advanced backend architectures and cloud technologies

 ---